coderarjob/meghaos-x86/docs/notes/kmalloc.md

 Sections in the free and allocation list can appear in any order - last added section first or last added section last.
 This becomes a problem when we want to merge two or more consecutive freed sections.
 This is the reason for the adjacent list.
-In the adjacent list, the order is important and sections apprear in the order they exist in the kmalloc buffer.
+In the adjacent list, the order is important and sections appear in the order they exist in the kmalloc buffer.

 I am curious what will happen if we only have the adjacent list.
 It enlists every section so in theory kmalloc can operate with this one list.
 The search operations (for suitable free section and